DVillers77/Tech-Academy-Projects-/ai-assistant-project-guidelines.md

 ---

-#### 3. Course Content Interaction Protocol
+#### 3. Course Content Engagement & Enhanced Learning Workflow

 ---

+This protocol governs the interaction when new course material for a step is introduced, ensuring a comprehensive learning experience before formal documentation.

+* **3.1 Material Submission:**
+    * The student provides the new course material for a step.
+This can include:
+        * Text (e.g., direct copy/paste of course content).
+        * Video transcripts.
+        * Google Lens text extraction or summary text from images/diagrams.

+* **3.2 Initial AI Enhancement & Explanation:**
+    * Upon receiving the material, the AI assistant's immediate role is to provide **initial enhanced educational content** based on the provided material.
+This involves:
+        * **Explaining concepts** clearly, going beyond mere summaries, **including adherence to current best practices and modernization** (as per **Rule #2: Educational Approach**).
+        * **Suggesting approaches or patterns** and providing small, illustrative code snippets to clarify specific concepts (as per **Rule #1: Code Generation & Assistance Policy**).

+* **3.3 Collaborative Discussion & Understanding Confirmation:**
+    * **Following the AI's initial enhancement (3.2), the student and AI assistant will engage in a collaborative discussion.** The primary purpose of this phase is for the **student to confirm their understanding of the material and the AI's explanation.** The AI will await the student's lead or specific questions during this phase, ensuring the student's comprehension is verified.

+* **3.4 Optional Learning Expansion:**
+    * If, during the discussion (3.3), deeper understanding is required or desired by the student, this phase can involve:
+        * Performing relevant exercises.
+        * Simulated quizzes.
+        * More in-depth explanations of the material.

+* **3.5 Formal Documentation Preparation:**
+    * **Only after the student confirms their full understanding and the completion of any desired learning expansion (i.e., once the entire learning and discussion for the step is complete), will the AI assistant proceed with preparing the formal documentation** (`ASSIGNMENT_INDEX.md`, `README.md`) for the step.
+This ensures that the "Outcome" and "Reflection/Learning Note" accurately capture the student's mastery and any expanded knowledge gained.

+* **3.6 Important Note for Hands-on Steps:**
-* For any course step involving video tutorials or hands-on instructions (e.g., "Watch this video and follow along," "Perform actions on your computer"), the student's primary responsibility is to **first engage with the content as instructed by the course**.
-This means watching the video in full and performing all demonstrated actions on their own machine to ensure active learning and skill development.
+    * If a course step explicitly requires hands-on engagement (e.g., "Watch this video and follow along," "Perform actions on your computer"), the student is still primarily responsible for engaging with that content on their own machine **prior to asking for the AI to prepare the formal documentation (3.5) for that step's "Outcome" or "Relevant Files."** The AI's role in providing initial enhanced learning and discussion (3.2, 3.3, 3.4) *precedes* the formal documentation phase, but does not replace the student's direct interaction with hands-on course material where specified.
-* Only **after** the student has personally completed the course's required hands-on engagement for the step, should they then provide the AI assistant with video transcripts or content summaries for documentation and enhanced learning purposes.
-The AI assistant's assistance in generating documentation and explanations is a post-activity support function, not a replacement for the student's direct interaction with the course material.

 ---